ABC 33/40: Creation of ABC 33/40

 On May 23, 1994, Fox announced a deal with New World Communications to switch the affiliations of 12 stations New World owned or was buying from various Big Three networks to Fox.
 One of these was WBRC, which New World had agreed to purchase along with three other stations owned by Great American Communications earlier that month.
 The result was that ABC needed a new affiliate in the Birmingham television market and WTTO no longer had a network affiliation.
 Fox also maintained affiliates in western Alabama (WDBB, channel 17 in Tuscaloosa) and eastern Alabama (WNAL, channel 44 in Gadsden).

 At the time of the switch, experts predicted one of two outcomes: WTTO would become an ABC affiliate, or ABC, concerned about moving to a UHF station, would sign WVTM-TV, leaving WTTO to affiliate with NBC.
 In Birmingham, the acquisition of WBRC had another consequence.
 New World had an option to buy WVTM-TV as part of its purchase of Argyle Television but could not own both stations at once and, in January 1995, prepared to exercise the WVTM option by placing WBRC and WGHP in High Point, North Carolina, into a blind trust.
 Three months later, Fox Television Stations acquired WBRC-TV and WGHP.

 In the meantime, ABC examined its options for a new affiliate to serve Birmingham.
 With WVTM-TV and WBMG in long-term contracts with their existing networks, the network had multiple options, which included the three Fox affiliates and WABM.
-By this time, WABM was operated under a local marketing agreement by Sinclair Broadcast Group, owner of WTTO.
+By this time, WABM was operated under a local marketing agreement (LMA) by Sinclair Broadcast Group, owner of WTTO.
 In November 1995, Sinclair bought WDBB, with some observers questioning whether Sinclair was angling for the ABC affiliation.
 The network opted for neither of those stations.
 On November 14, 1995, ABC announced it had agreed with Allbritton Communications to buy WCFT and lease WNAL from Fant Broadcasting.
-The combination would replace WBRC as the Birmingham's ABC affiliate in 1996, once the affiliation contracts of WBRC and WCFT had run their course.
+The combination would replace WBRC as Birmingham's ABC affiliate in 1996, once the affiliation contracts of WBRC and WCFT had run their course.
 After Allbritton's deal to lease WNAL from Fant fell through, it reached a new deal to run WJSU for ten years.
 WJSU had previously positioned itself for such a move by applying to relocate its tower closer to Birmingham, while WCFT was approved for a new 2000 ft transmission tower.
 From the start, Allbritton envisioned building a studio and news facility in the Birmingham area to serve the combined WCFT–WJSU operation, though the two stations already produced local news for their respective areas.
 Construction began on a facility in the Birmingham suburb of Hoover, for the new Alabama's ABC 33/40.